 Colombia is one of the 17 countries considered as “megadiverse” by United Nations Environment Programme (UNEP) and the national catalog of biodiversity includes up to 55 thousand species of animals and plants, 3652 of them endemic, representing around 10% of all known species on earth.
 However, Colombia’s varied habitats, which range from coastal to mountainous and savannah grasslands to rainforest, face a number of modern threats due to logging, agriculture and more.

-The multidisciplinary programme, led by our Director of Science Federica Di Palma, aims at strengthening Colombian research capability in the biological sciences, computational biology, and socio-economics to develop robust coordinated activities under a shared vision centred on biodiversity as a means to achieve sustainability and peace.
+The multidisciplinary programme aims at strengthening Colombian research capability in the biological sciences, computational biology, and socio-economics to develop robust coordinated activities under a shared vision centred on biodiversity as a means to achieve sustainability and peace.
 Colombia's biodiversity is not only important for the country's natural heritage and the preservation of unique species in the world, it is also essential for the improvement of human welfare, social equality and economic development.

 Biodiversity can be harnessed for social and economic good, and we are collaborating with the relevant government agencies in using the new information that we glean in guiding their plans.
 With the loss of biodiversity, humankind loses the potential to adapt to future and present challenges, such as population growth and climate change.